Excess Beaded Liner

 I'm replacing my beaded liner on an above ground pool and the new liner seams to have too muck around the bead.
 The bottom looks pretty good.
 By that I mean there are minimal wrinkles.
 Every time I get around to the end, where I started, I have about 8 or 10 inches of extra bead.

-Hi Lou.
 This is not uncommon for beaded liners.
-It seems you always have to much or to little liner.
+It seems you always have too much or too little liner.
 That's the first time around.
 When it's off like that you have to take it all out and start over.
 This time you know you will have extra so you don't pull the liner as you are installing it.
-If you get to the end and still have to much you take it all out again.
+If you get to the end and still have too much you take it all out again.
 This time you push back on the liner as you are installing it.
 You are trying to install it as loosely as possible.
 If this does not work you may need to make use of warm sunlight.
 When the liner is warm it will stretch and pull easier and it will also bunch up easier, it's just plain easier to work with.

 Other than using the sunshine and doing it over until it fits, there's no real secret to it.
 I have yet to see one I couldn't bunch up or stretch out to fit the pool.
 I'm sure it's possible but don't give up to soon.